Short courses

 • discuss the main events of Aristotle’s life and times

-• relate his theory to person ethical decisions
+• relate his theory to personal ethical decisions

 • relate his theory to contemporary politics

-• discuss Aristotle’s theory of drama and relate it to contemporary plays and film.
+• discuss Aristotle’s theory of drama, and relate it to contemporary plays and films.

 Content